Marquette vs. Vermont: Odds, spread, over/under - NCAA Tournament First Round

 Marquette vs. Vermont Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup posted at different sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup across multiple sportsbooks.

 |Favorite